pifroggi/vs_tiletools/README.md

 ## Temporal Functions
 * ### Window
-  Segments a clip into temporal windows with a fixed length and adds overlap on the tail end of each window.
+  Inserts temporal overlaps at the end of each temporal window into the clip.
+That means a window with `length=20` and `overlap=5` will produce a clip with this frame pattern: `0–19`, `15–34`, `30–49`, and so on.
 In combination with the unwindow function, the overlap can then be used to crossfade between windows and eliminate sudden jumps/seams that can occur on window based functions like [vs_undistort](https://github.com/pifroggi/vs_undistort).
   ```python
   import vs_tiletools
   clip = window(clip, length=20, overlap=5, padding="mirror")